 Where can I see it?

 The Indian Tomb is available on DVD with English intertitles.
 The print is in very nice shape and the DVD features a synth score from Eric Beheim.
 This disc is now out-of-print but it’s worth tracking down a used copy.
+There is also a new German edition available on Bluray but without English subtitles.

 Ladies and gentlemen, in this corner we have the 1921 Weimar megafilm The Indian Tomb and in that corner we have Fritz Lang’s 1959 Indian Epic, both based on a novel by Thea von Harbou.